 - IMAliveopens a new window is an online network that uses instant messaging to respond to people in crisis.
 Click the "Chat Now" button to begin a conversation with a volunteer who is trained and certified in crisis intervention.

 If you or someone you know needs immediate or emergency help, please call 911opens a new window.

 Please note: This discussion of PTSD is intended for informational purposes and is not meant to take the place of meeting with a physician or therapist.

 We have compiled the following list of St. Tammany Parish Library resources and external websites that have more information about post-traumatic stress disorder:

-If you need help getting a downloadable title from Hooplaopens a new window, Cloud Libraryopens a new window, OverDriveopens a new window, Libbyopens a new window, or any other library resource, please contact your nearest St. Tammany Parish Library reference librarianopens a new window.
+If you need help getting any of the items on the list, please contact your nearest St. Tammany Parish Library reference librarianopens a new window.